Machine Vision vs Computer Vision: AI's Evolution

 Date Section Blog

-When we look at a Christmas tree, our brain instantly recognises it as one.
-Even if it is a modern (and admittedly ugly) one built out of aluminium, we still understand that it was meant to represent a Christmas tree.
+When we look at a Christmas tree, our brain instantly recognizes it as one.
+Even if it is a modern (and admittedly ugly) one built out of aluminum, we still understand that it was meant to represent a Christmas tree.
 We rarely stop to think about how good we are at processing visual information.
 That is, until we try to teach machines to do the same thing through images.
-Whereas we are able to interpret an image made up out of countless pixels, a computer only sees 0s and 1s.
+Whereas we are able to interpret an image made up of countless pixels, a computer only sees 0s and 1s.

-Traditional Computer Vision
+How Does Computer Vision Work?

-The engineer tells the machine which features it should extract from an image: edges, colours, eyes and so on.
+The engineer tells the machine which features it should extract from an image: edges, colors, eyes, and so on.
 If we go back to our Christmas tree, we could tell the machine to only look at green shapes to classify them as such.
 In effect, humans have to manually code every instruction for the machine.
 The system only performs a set of predefined steps.
 A simple example of this is a system whose camera visually detects the position of a computer chip on a belt through edge detection, after which it tells a robotic arm to pick it up.

-Although not intelligent by any stretch of the imagination, such CV systems work incredibly well for a specific subset of mostly manufacturing-related tasks, where every product is identical and rules can be consistently applied.
+Although not intelligent by any stretch of the imagination, such computer vision systems work incredibly well for a specific subset of mostly manufacturing-related tasks, where every product is identical and rules can be consistently applied.
 However, the traditional approach cannot deal with one key problem: variability.
-Our algorithm would not be able to classify the aluminium tree as a Christmas tree.
+Our algorithm would not be able to classify the aluminum tree as a Christmas tree.
 We would have to add a specific rule for that.
 The same problem applies when you try to teach a system to sort fruits or identify diseases in medical images—products of nature are inherently variable.
 Likewise, it is impossible to use hard-coded rules for identifying defects in a product, since no two cracks are the same.

 In the 2010s, a new form of machine learning took the world by storm: deep learning.
 Deep learning-based applications began to conquer fields that were previously thought too complex for AI, like the game of Go, where the search volume is vastly greater than the number of atoms in the universe.
 However, deep learning pulled it off: in 2016, AlphaGo defeated world champion Lee Sedol 4 to 1 in a game of Go.
 That same year, Google Translate started to employ neural networks, vastly improving the quality of translations.
 Businesses and consumers were suddenly awash with a whole raft of other applications, from speech recognition software to financial transaction anomaly detectors.

 Unsurprisingly, computer vision was one of the very first fields to be transformed by deep learning.
-After all, self-learning offered a way to solve the core problem of variability in CV.
+After all, self-learning offered a way to solve the core problem of variability in computer vision.
 As long as a deep learning algorithm is fed enough examples, it can identify each product type with very high accuracy.
 With deep learning technology, researchers could finally tackle complex tasks that have stubbornly resisted efforts at automation.
 And it did not take long for innovative companies to translate their stunning academic results into real-world products.

 Defect Detection on a Conveyor Belt